 But what about homeowner loans, that finance 95%, 97%, even 100% of the purchase price?
 Can real estate investors ever use homeowner loans for investing in rental properties?

 Yes, but only under specific circumstances.
-With the release of Fannie & Freddie’s new 3%-down HomeReady and Home Possible loan programs, I figured now was a good time to break down those circumstances.
+With the expansion of Fannie & Freddie’s 3%-down HomeReady and Home Possible loan programs, I figured now was a good time to break down those circumstances.

 Here’s how you can buy an investment property using a homeowner mortgage program, to avoid massive down payments and score a low interest rate!